This German torte filled with buttermilk lemon mousse is one of the most refreshing, best-tasting cakes you can imagine. No kidding!

-- To make the filling soak the gelatine leaves for about 10 minutes (or according to the packet's instructions) in cold water.
+- Soak the gelatine leaves for about 10 minutes (or according to the packet instructions) in cold water.

-- In the meantime stir together the buttermilk, sugar, lemon zest and lemon juice.
+- In the meantime, stir together buttermilk, sugar, lemon zest, and lemon juice.

-- Dissolve the gelatine according to the packet's instructions.
+- Dissolve the gelatine according to the packet instructions.
 I squeeze it very gently and place it into a pan large enough to hold the buttermilk mixture as well.
 I heat the gelatine on the lowest heat while stirring all the time with a spoon.
 It will only take about 20-30 seconds for the gelatine to dissolve, do not let it boil.
-Immediately start giving the buttermilk mixture to the gelatine, one spoonful after another, mixing continuously and only giving the next spoon to the mixture when the previous has been completely incorporated.
-Work quickly and after incorporating about half of the mixture you can start adding a bit more than one spoonful at the time to the mixture.
-Place this in the refrigerator for about 5-10 minutes or until it starts to set.

-- Beat the first 2 ½ cups whipping cream until stiff and carefully fold into the buttermilk mixture.
+- Beat the first 600 ml/ 2 ½ cups whipping cream until stiff and carefully fold into the buttermilk mixture.